apache/spark/docs/sql-error-conditions-complex-expression-unsupported-input-error-class.md

 [SQLSTATE: 42K09](sql-error-conditions-sqlstates.html#class-42-syntax-error-or-access-rule-violation)

-Cannot process input data types for expression: `<expression>`.
+Cannot process input data types for the expression: `<expression>`.

 This error class has the following derived error classes:

 ## MISMATCHED_TYPES

-All input types must be the same except nullable, containsNull, valueContainsNull flags.
-The input types found are `<inputTypes>`.
+All input types must be the same except nullable, containsNull, valueContainsNull flags, but found the input types `<inputTypes>`.

 ## NO_INPUTS